-"On that basis, I think it would be premature to exclusively decide that the time for a military option was upon us," Gen Dempsey said.'New developments'
+"On that basis, I think it would be premature to exclusively decide that the time for a military option was upon us," Gen Dempsey said.

 Last week Iranian President Mahmoud Ahmadinejad took part in an elaborate ceremony to unveil new developments in his country's nuclear programme.

 Tehran said it had used domestically-made nuclear fuel in a reactor for the first time, as well as developing faster, more efficient uranium enrichment centrifuges.